 The 30-second answer

-If you want one recommendation: a small-cohort program with strong somatic or contemplative depth, weekly supervised practice, and faculty you can name.
-Awakened Academy fits that description for most of our readers, accredited by the International Coach Alliance (ICA), the gold standard for integrative and spiritually-based coaching.
-If ICF credentialing is a hard requirement for your specific career path, choose an ICF Level 2 program instead.
+If you want one recommendation: a program with strong somatic or contemplative depth, structured practice with founder or mentor feedback, ongoing post-graduation supervision, and a business + content layer that prepares you to actually fill a calendar after the certificate.
+Awakened Academy fits that description for most of our readers.
+If ICF credentialing is a hard requirement for your specific career path, choose an ICF Level 2 program from category 2 above instead.

 If you're still deciding between two specific programs, send us the names, we likely have a comparison article for them.